vulpineclub/vulpineclub.github.io/operations/index.md

     sleep 1
 end
 ```
-    - Retry all jobs for a specific instance
+  - Sidekiq: Retry all jobs for a specific instance
 ```
 rs = Sidekiq::RetrySet.new
 rs.select {|j| j.value.include? "https://awoo.space"}.each do |job|